LabRPS/LabRPS/README.md

   Original work by [Jürgen Riegel and others].
   Licensed under the [LGPL](http://en.wikipedia.org/wiki/LGPL).

 We would like to express our sincere gratitude to the original authors for providing such a helpful and well-constructed codebase.
-Modifications have been made to adapt it to our needs, but some core principles and ideas are drawn from the original work.Thank you
+Modifications have been made to adapt it to our needs, but some core principles and ideas are drawn from the original work.